top of page

 Curiosity also keeps you connected with the world in a hopeful way.
 It turns the fear of the unknown into fascination with discovery.

-Reading one page of a good book or even listening to a well-thought-out podcast can feed your intellectual and emotional growth.
+Reading one page of a good book or listening to a well-thought-out podcast can feed your intellectual and emotional growth.

 13. Spend Time in Nature

 If you can, spend time near trees, water, or open skies.
-Notice the details — the sound of leaves, the feel of air, the rhythm of your steps.
+Notice the details—the sound of leaves, the feel of air, the rhythm of your steps.

 Spend Time in Nature